Star Wars Knights of the Old Republic II: The Sith Lords: Setting

-The game takes place five years after the events of Knights of the Old Republic and 4,000 years before Episode I: The Phantom Menace, in a time when the Jedi have been nearly exterminated by the Sith.
+The game takes place five years after the events of Knights of the Old Republic and 3,919 years before Episode I: The Phantom Menace, in a time when the Jedi have been nearly exterminated by the Sith.
 The player's character, a former Jedi Knight exiled from the Jedi Order, is referred to as "The Exile" or "Jedi Exile".
 Throughout the game, the Exile restores their connection to the Force while, with the help of playable companions, setting out to stop the Sith.
 The player makes choices that turn the Exile to either the light side or the dark side of the Force, and they travel to six planets to either help or hinder the Republic's efforts to bring peace and stability to the galaxy.

-New playable locations in Knights of the Old Republic II include Telos, Onderon and its moon Dxun, Nar Shaddaa, Malachor V, the Peragus Mining Facility, and various starships such as the hijacked Republic cruiser Harbinger, the Sith cruiser Ravager, and Goto's yacht orbiting Nar Shaddaa.
-Two planets featured in the original game, Korriban and Dantooine, are revisited, both with ravaged buildings and intensified problems.
+New playable locations in Knights of the Old Republic II include Telos, Onderon and its moon Dxun, Malachor V, the Peragus Mining Facility, and various starships such as the hijacked Republic cruiser Harbinger, the Sith cruiser Ravager, and Goto's yacht orbiting Nar Shaddaa.
+Two planets featured in the original game, Korriban and Dantooine, are revisited with ravaged buildings and intensified problems.
 The Ebon Hawk, the main character's ship in the first game, is also the player's transportation in Knights of the Old Republic II.